syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Getting-Started.md

 keywords: .net maui cartesian chart, .net maui charting, cartesian chart maui, syncfusion cartesian chart maui, maui chart control, .net maui data visualization, cartesian chart example maui.
 ---

-# Getting Started with .NET MAUI Chart
+# Getting Started with .NET MAUI Cartesian Chart

 This section explains how to populate the Cartesian chart with data, a title, data labels, a legend, and tooltips, as well as the essential aspects for getting started with the SfCartesianChart.